refinedev/refine/documentation/docs/contributing.md

 ### Starting documentation in watch mode

-Our documentation is built with [Docusaurus][Docusaurus].
+Our documentation is built with [Docusaurus][docusaurus].
 To start it in development mode, run:

 ```bash
 cd documentation